oroinc/documentation/crm/admin_guide/integrations/commerce_integration.rst

 Accounts
 --------

-Commerce customers are treated the same way as CRM customers, Magento or Business.
+Commerce customers are treated the same way as other customers, Magento or Business.
 Their data and business transactions are displayed on the :ref:`Account <user-guide-accounts>` view page, and their activities are added to the Account's activity list.

-Lifetime sales values metric will be calculated for Commerce customer based on orders placed.
+Lifetime sales values metric will be calculated for OroCommerce customer based on orders placed.

 The following illustrates an example of an Account for Commerce customer.